Adnan Gulshair el Shukrijumah

-Adnan Gulshair el Shukrijumah (عدنان شكري جمعة, ʿAdnān Shukrī Jumaʿah) (4 August 1975 – 6 December 2014) was a citizen of Saudi Arabia and a senior member of Al-Qaeda.
+Adnan Gulshair el Shukrijumah (عدنان شكري جمعة, ʿAdnān Shukrī Jumaʿah) (4 August 1975 – 6 December 2014) was a citizen of Guyana and Saudi Arabia and a senior member of Al-Qaeda.
 He was born in Saudi Arabia and grew up in the United States.

 In March 2003, a provisional arrest warrant was issued calling him a "material witness", and he was subsequently listed by the U.S. Federal Bureau of Investigation (FBI) on the Seeking Information - War on Terrorism list, and the United States Department of State, through the Rewards for Justice Program, offered a bounty of up to US$5 million for information about his location.

 Last known to have lived with his family in Miramar, Florida, Shukrijumah was known to have a Guyanese passport but might also have used a Saudi, Canadian, or Trinidadian passport.
 Saudi Arabia has repeatedly denied that el Shukrijumah was a Saudi citizen.
 He was considered to be a high-ranking member of al-Qaeda.

 His mother insisted that her asthmatic son had been wrongly accused.
 He also went by the names Abu Arif, and Jafar al-Tayyar, the latter translating to "Jafar the Pilot".

 In 2014, Shukrijumah was killed in a military manhunt operation by Pakistan Army Special Forces in South Waziristan.
 The Pakistani Taliban confirmed Shukrijumah's death two days later.
 Al-Qaeda confirmed Shukrijumah's death in July 2016.